microsoft/azure-devops-extension-tasks/overview.md

 ## Learn more

 The [source](https://github.com/Microsoft/vsts-extension-build-release-tasks) for this extension is on GitHub.
-Take, fork, and extend.
+Take, fork and extend and send us a pull request with your improvements.

 ## Contributors